 There’s a line from a T.S.
 Eliot poem that I’ve always loved: “I have measured out my life with coffee spoons.”
 In response, I say, “well, Mr. Eliot, I have measured out my life in post-it notes.”
 It is just me, or is that a mom thing?
 A note on the refrigerator with grocery items needed, a note scrunched up in the bottom of my purse reminding me of my children’s next dentist appointments, a note stuffed in my pocket reminding me of a vacation idea to run by my husband.

-A journal, like our Jeremiah 29:11 Fabric Journal, is the antidote to the post-it note proliferation that threatens to overtake my home.
+A journal, like any of our beautiful fabric journals, is the antidote to the post-it note proliferation that threatens to overtake my home.
 But, if a place to corral various lists isn’t the gift the Catholic moms in your life need, this beautiful notebook can be used in many other ways.
 Document special “mom moments,” jot down prayers, or reflect on the happenings of the day—whatever appeals to you!

 A Scented Candle